Suzanna Robertson – Executive Director

 Tania Harris – Aboriginal Engagement Coordinator

-Tania is an Aboriginal woman from Queensland originally.
-Prior to coming to the Health Consumers’ Council Tania worked on various Aboriginal programs from ear health to parenting support.
+Tania is an Aboriginal woman originally from Queensland.
+Prior to coming to the Health Consumers’ Council, Tania worked on various Aboriginal programs from ear health to parenting support.
 She has a special interest in the areas of disability and young people and how their engagement and empowerment in the health system can be supported and encouraged from an early age.
-Tania is hoping to complete her degree in Sociology and incorporate that learning into new ways to help individual consumers get great outcomes.

 Nadeen Laljee-Curran – Cultural Diversity Engagement Coordinator